Input plugins: generate events from connected controllers

 One input plugin should be able to generate any kind of input events, for instance mouse, joystick, and keyboard events.

 See related old proposal: Input drivers

-#16 Updated by danij over 2 years ago
+#16 Updated by danij about 3 years ago

 There are other motivations for at least a virtualized abstraction.
 For example, while for the most-part we will be communicating with APIs that will all largely follow the same device / control / input abstractions there are countless uncommon controllers used for all kinds of purposes for various accessibility reasons.